Boyd Rush

 Boyd Rusia Rush (July 4, 1895 – January 24, 1964) was an American upholsterer who was the recipient of the world's first heart transplant on January 24, 1964, at University of Mississippi Medical Center in Jackson, Mississippi.
 Furthermore, Boyd's doctor James D. Hardy used a chimpanzee heart since no human donor heart was readily available.
 This heart beat in Rush's chest for approximately one hour, and then failed.
 Rush never regained consciousness.

 Biography

-Rush was born on Independence Day (July 4th), 1895, in Coldwater, Mississippi.
+Rush was born on July 4, 1895, in Coldwater, Mississippi.
 During the U.S. draft for World War I, he was living in Enid, Mississippi and working as a day laborer.
 His physical build was listed as "stout."

 In 1936, he married Mary Senora "Nora" Bridges.
 In 1942, he and his wife were living in Baton Rouge, Louisiana, where he was working at Jack's Cookie Company.
 He has also been described as a "deaf mute."